Found by AI

 How to Apply This Methodology to Your Business

-The exact sequence used in this case study follows a replicable logic: fix the technical foundation first, publish structured content second, build external authority third.
+The sequence follows a documented logic: fix the technical foundation first, publish structured content second, build external authority third.

 Week 1–2 actions for any local business